Gaturu/Road-To-AWS/Day 03 - Amazon EC2 – Instances, AMIs, Key Pairs/README.md

-# 🔐 IAM – Identity and Access Management
+# 🔐 EC2 – Amazon Elastic Compute Cloud

 Welcome to Day 3 of the **Road to AWS Cloud and Certification** Journey.
 Today, we dive deep into one of the most critical services in the AWS ecosystem: **Amazon EC2 (Elastic Compute Cloud)**.
 This powerful service forms the compute layer of AWS and allows you to provision **virtual servers** to run your applications seamlessly.

-## DAY 3: AWS EC2 Instance Types and Use Cases
----

 ## What is AWS EC2?
 **Amazon EC2** is a web service that provides secure, resizable compute capacity in the cloud.
 With this service, you can provision virtual servers called EC2 instances